enguerranrostan/MarioJS/README.md

 Press space to jump, left arrow to go left, right arrow to go right, jump on Koopas to kill them and go see Peach to save her.

-This is a student project porposed by Coding Academy by Epitech, thanks for thier support.
+This is a student project porposed by Coding Academy by Epitech, thanks for their support.